-Plasmodium vivax is the most geographically widespread malaria species and the second largest contributor of clinical malaria worldwide.
-Although the global burden has decreased from 24.5 million cases in 2000 to 7.5 million cases in 2018, P. vivax remains a challenging parasite to control and eliminate due to its biology, notably its ability to relapse from dormant liver-stage hypnozoites (1), and its high transmission potential caused by rapid production of gametocytes and short development time in the mosquito vector (2).
-In tropical regions, the majority of P. vivax relapses occur within 9 months of the initial mosquito bite, with longer intervals observed in temperate regions and parts of the sub-tropics (1).
-Relapses can account for greater than 80% of all P. vivax blood-stage infections (3).
-Moreover, in cross-sectional surveys 90-100% of infections are asymptomatic (4) and up to 67% of infections are not detected by conventional screening tools such as light microscopy (5) because of low parasite density (6, 7).
-Although the role of asymptomatic infections is not well understood, all P. vivax blood-stage infections produce gametocytes and may contribute to maintaining transmission (8).
+Plasmodium vivax is the most geographically widespread Plasmodium species and the second largest cause of clinical malaria worldwide.
+Although the global burden has decreased from an estimated 24.5 million cases in 2000 to 7.5 million cases in 2018, P. vivax remains a challenging parasite to control and eliminate due to its biology, notably its ability to relapse from dormant liver-stage hypnozoites [1], and its high transmission potential caused by rapid production of gametocytes and short development time in the mosquito vector [2].
+In tropical regions, most P. vivax relapses occur within 9 months of the initial mosquito bite, with longer intervals observed in temperate regions and parts of the sub-tropics [1].
+Except in India, relapses typically account for greater than 80% of all P. vivax blood-stage infections [3].
+Moreover, in cross-sectional surveys 90-100% of infections are asymptomatic [4] and up to 67% of infections are not detected by conventional screening tools such as light microscopy [5] because of low parasite density [6, 7].
+Although the role of asymptomatic infections is not well understood, all P. vivax blood-stage infections produce gametocytes and may contribute to maintaining transmission [8].
 As the number of malaria cases in a region decreases and transmission becomes more heterogeneous, monitoring and mapping of residual transmission pockets becomes increasingly important.
 Many countries have declared the ambitious goal of eliminating malaria by 2030, and thus, a tool able to identify residual transmission or document the absence of recent transmission is urgently needed.
 This tool would ideally detect the entire P. vivax infectious reservoir composed of individuals with asymptomatic blood-stage infections as well as silent hypnozoite carriers.
-Light microscopy and qPCR, although informative, are imperfect tools due to the poor sensitivity for detecting low density blood-stage infections and the inability to detect hypnozoite carriers, respectively.
-The antibody responses mounted to P. vivax can last weeks to several years after exposure (9, 10) making them an ideal tool for assessing transmission history.
-Thus, by exploiting antibody longevity to assess recent cumulative exposure, we can use antibody titers to estimate the time since the last exposure and potentially detect hypnozoite carriers (11).
-Serology has been classically used to estimate malaria risk and endemicity at the population level, detecting temporal and spatial variation in malaria exposure (12), and evaluating malaria control efforts in areas where transmission has decreased to low levels (13).
-Therefore, serological markers are an appealing tool in the context of malaria elimination because population serology signatures can give us insights of both current and recent exposure to malaria when parasite prevalence surveys are no longer (cost-)efficient because of the small proportion of individuals with detectable blood-stage infection.
+Light microscopy and qPCR, although informative, are imperfect tools due to the poor sensitivity for detecting low density blood-stage infections (light microscopy) and the inability to detect hypnozoite carriers (light microscopy and qPCR).
+The antibody responses mounted to P. vivax can last weeks to several years after exposure [9, 10], making them an ideal tool for assessing transmission history.
+Thus, by exploiting antibody longevity to assess recent exposure, we can use antibody levels to estimate the time since previous exposure and potentially detect hypnozoite carriers [11].
+Serology has been used to estimate malaria risk and endemicity at the population level, detecting temporal and spatial variation in malaria exposure [12], and evaluating malaria control efforts in areas where transmission has decreased to low levels [13].
+Therefore, serological markers are an appealing tool in the context of malaria elimination because population-level serological signatures can provide insights of both current and recent exposure to malaria when parasite prevalence surveys are no longer (cost-)efficient because of the small proportion of individuals with detectable blood-stage infection.

 The lack of standardized methods and antigens has hindered the implementation of serology as a tool for malaria surveillance.
-Recently, novel Serological Exposure Markers (SEM) to P. vivax have been developed and validated in low transmission settings showing a promising application in detecting likely hypnozoite carriers (11).
-It is however important to understand what factors cause variation in SEMs before their application at population level.
-Here, using a sero-epidemiological approach, we assess the performance of SEMs to detect recent exposure to P. vivax in three different transmission settings.
-Epidemiological factors such as age, number of detected blood-stage infections and time since the last infection were evaluated to understand how they affect SEM performance.
+Recently, novel Serological Exposure Markers (SEM) to P. vivax have been developed and validated in low transmission settings showing a promising application in detecting likely hypnozoite carriers [11].
+Their performance at higher transmission levels is yet to be clarified.
+It is particularly important to understand what factors cause variation in SEM's performance before their application at a population level.
+Here, using a sero-epidemiological approach, we compare the performance of SEMs to detect recent exposure to P. vivax in three different transmission settings.
+Epidemiological factors such as age, number of detected blood-stage infections and time since the previous infection were evaluated to understand how they affect SEM performance.